-In more details, MOTION expresses the network topology by means of an adjacency matrix C, such that $c{ij}=1$ if i and j are neighbors, 0 otherwise, for each pair of nodes i and j.
+An acceptable model of the network should take into account all these features.
+However, simulating all aspects of a MANET can be cumbersome, and sometimes impossible; according to [34], the model of the systems to be simulated must be tailored depending on the goals of the simulation project.
+Therefore, the movement issues, as well as the amplitude of the radio range, are abstractly defined within the mobility model.
+In this sense, we assume that the whole network topology is expressed by the connections among hosts and, for each host, we consider only its current neighborhood.
+More precisely, MOTION expresses the network topology by means of an adjacency matrix C, such that $c{ij} = 1$ if i and j are neighbors, 0 otherwise, for each pair of nodes i and j.
 The mobility of nodes is implemented by updating the adjacency matrix at every step of the simulation; each c{ij} is randomly set to 0 or 1, according to a mobility parameter defined by the user.
 The new values of the matrix are used to execute the next ASM move, accordingly.
-The relations among nodes are expressed by means of predicates, as expected: for instance, the reachability between two agents a_i and a_j is expressed by the predicate isLinked (a_i, a_j) , which evaluates to true if there exists a coherent path from a_i to a_j , to false otherwise; the predicate knowsActiveRouteTo (a_j, a_j) states that a_i has an active path leading to a_j into its routing table.
+The relations among nodes are expressed by means of predicates, as expected: for instance, the reachability between two agents a_i and a_j is expressed by the predicate $isLinked(a_i, a_j)$, which evaluates to true if there exists a coherent path from a_i to a_j , to false otherwise; the predicate knowsActiveRouteTo (a_i, a_i) states that a_i has an active path leading to a_i recorded into its routing table.